YujunZhou/yujunzhou.github.io/_pages/about.md

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 Thrilled to be awarded OpenAI’s Researcher Access Program.
 - *2024.09*: &nbsp;🎉🎉 One first-author paper has been accepted by EMNLP 2024!
 - *2024.09*: &nbsp;🎉🎉 One paper has been accepted by NeurIPS 2024 Dataset and Benchmark Track as a spotlight!
 - *2024.05*: &nbsp;🎉🎉 One Paper is accepted by ACL 2024!